FredWagon/Final-Project---College-Value-Analysis/README.md

 * Most-Recent_Cohorts-Institution.csv
 * Student Info.xlsx

-To perform the analysis with your own personal data, you must fill in the 'Student Info.xlsx' with your information prior to executing the 'College Value.ipynb' code.
+To perform the analysis with your own personal data, you must fill in the 'Student Info.xlsx' with your data prior to executing.

 ### Questions:
 The following questions are answered in this study: